muzungu-av/HaltenSlider/README.md

 __interface HaltenSliderProps:__

 * *imageSpacing* - distance in pixels between images, taking into account the border
 * *scrollSensitivity* - swipe sensitivity (speed).
 * *height* - slider container height.
 * *imgStyle* - styles that will be applied to the pictures.
-* *additionalWidth* - additional width.
-This width adjustment is needed by the swipe algorithm if you add borders.
-Set equal to (border * 2).
 * *align* -  Align only valid for *"linear"* mode ("top", "center", "bottom")

 ## Mosaic Mode